dtex/servo-tuner/readme.md

 # servo-tuner

-A simple command line utility to help find the ideal pwm range for a servo using nodejs and an Arduino.
+Calibrating your servo and fine tuning the PWM range is critical for projects that use inverse kinematics or require exact positioning.

 The ideal PWM range for a servo varies by manufacturer and the default PWM range varies by library and micro controller.

 This tool will help you find which PWM range is best for your servo.

-Calibrating your servo and fine tuning the PWM range is critical for projects that use inverse kinematics or require exact positioning.

 ## Installation